 • The inability to abstain from drugs or alcohol

 • Continued use of drugs or alcohol regardless of any physical or psychological consequences

 Impacting the Brain’s Reward Centers

-One thing scientists do know is that prolonged use of drugs and alcohol can negatively alter the brain’s reward centers, or limpid system.
-One way the brain works to help aid survival is by rewarding certain essential behaviors liking eating, sleeping, and exercising with the release of dopamine, the chemical that reduces pain and gives off the feeling of pleasure and euphoria.
-However, because certain substances, like drugs and alcohol, can cause a high, automatic release of dopamine, up to 2-10 times the normal amount, this can ultimately wreak havoc on the brain’s reward center functioning over the long term.
+This chemical reduces pain and gives off the feeling of pleasure and euphoria.
+However, certain substances, like drugs and alcohol, can cause a high, automatic dopamine release, up to 2-10 times the average amount.
+This can ultimately wreak havoc on the brain’s reward center functioning over the long term.